 |

 Vijaya Bodach--fabulous science and math writer.
-Author of more than 25 books and 50 magazine pieces.
+Author of more than 60 books and 60 magazine pieces.

-Mirka Breen--in my writing group; author of
+Mirka Breen--long-time writing pal; excellent author of

-Ellen Jackson--award winning author of both fiction
+Ellen Jackson--award-winning author of both fiction

 and non-fiction.
 Cinder Edna and Earth Mother are two favorites among her many outstanding books.